Skip to Main Content

 When a truck gets into an accident, it often takes down several other vehicles–and people–along the way.
 That is why truck crashes are often more deadly and serious than accidents involving passenger cars.
 And while truck accidents are less frequent than car crashes, they are still far more common than you may realize.
 According to the most recent published figures from Florida Highway Safety and Motor Vehicles (FHSMV), there were 7,903 crashes involving commercial motor vehicles in Miami-Dade County during 2021.
 This includes a wide range of trucks and other transport vehicles, such as buses.
 And in those accidents, there were 27 deaths and 1,089 reported injuries.

 If you have been injured by a commercial truck such as an 18-wheeler, you will likely face an extensive period of medical treatment and recovery.
 Your own insurance policy is unlikely to cover the full measure of your damages.
-This is where an experienced Palmetto Bay truck accident lawyer can help.
-At Dolan Dobrinsky Rosenblum Bluestein, LLP, we fight for accident victims who have been harmed through the negligent actions of truck drivers, trucking companies, and other entities who are responsible for the safe operation of these vehicles on our streets.
+This is where experienced truck accident lawyers can help.
+At Dolan Dobrinsky Rosenblum Bluestein, LLP, we fight for car accident victims who have sustained serious injuries due to the negligent actions of truck drivers, trucking companies, and other entities who are responsible for the safe operation of these vehicles on our streets.

-What Are Some Common Factors in Palmetto Bay, Florida, Truck Accidents?
+What Are Some Common Factors in car Accidents Involving 18-Wheelers?

 Commercial trucks have a single purpose–to transport goods and materials.
 Indeed, the entire South Florida economy relies on trucks to function.
 And in turn, these trucks rely on well-trained and alert drivers to stay on the road.
 Yet the prevalence of truck accidents in and around Palmetto Bay suggest that not every driver is up to that standard.